 - Consumer Freedom: OTT puts viewers in control, which in turn, drives the demand for more content production and faster turnaround times.

-All of these benefits combined play into the greater importance of OTT for brands: the omnichannel marketing strategy.
+All of these benefits play into the greater importance of OTT strategy for brands looking to stand out in the marketplace: omnichannel marketing.
 OTT, with its click-through rates, view rates, and other data, provides insight into the customer journey that cannot be obtained through more traditional advertising outlets.
 In addition, OTT presents a unique opportunity to grow an audience by engaging through relevant video content that customers truly care about.

 The bottom line: OTT can help grow audiences, bolster campaigns, and provide a more robust experience from the first touch to purchase.